ShahroseShahzad/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
- The purpose of this project was to facilitate Steves ability to perform analysis on a on a large data set over a period of 2 years (2017 & 2018).This was achieved by refactor a Microsoft Excel VBA code to collect certain stock information and determine whether or not the stocks are worth investing.
+ The purpose of this project is to facilitate Steve's ability to perform analysis on a on a large data set over a period of 2 years (2017 & 2018).This was achieved by refactor a Microsoft Excel VBA code to collect certain stock information and determine whether or not the stocks are worth investing.
 Originally we wrote a code in similar format, however, the goal for this round was to increase the efficiency of the original code.

 ### Results